mercadopago/devsite-docs/guides/additional-content/your-integrations/ipn.en.md

 ## Configuration during payment creation

-During the payment creation process, it's possible to configure the notification URL more specifically for each payment using the `notification_url` field and implementing the necessary notification receiver.
+During the process of creating a payment, preference or order, it's possible to configure the notification URL more specifically for each payment using the `notification_url` field and implementing the necessary notification receiver.

 ----[mlm, mlb, mla]----